kytschi/dumb-dog/README.md

 Make sure that the `public/website/files` folder has permission to write to by your webserver's user.
 This folder is used to store any files you upload via Dumb Dog.

+**NOTE**
+If your using a template engine please make sure that the `cache` folder has write permissions by the webserver user.

 That's it, now you can access Dumb Dog via whatever url you've setup for the project by adding `/dumb-dog` to the url.

 Default login is username `dumbdog` and password is `woofwoof`.